 ByRepresentatives Stonier, Berg, Duerr, Fitzgibbon, Kloba, Chapman, Davis, Senn, Wicks, Santos, Ormsby, Slatter, Gregerson, Bergquist, Hackney, Valdez, Ramel, Callan, Ramos, Riccelli, Macri, Goodman, Frame, Harris-Talley, and Dolan

 Read first time 01/15/21.Referred to Committee on Education.

 BE IT RESOLVED, BY THE SENATE AND HOUSE OF REPRESENTATIVES OF THE STATE OF WASHINGTON, IN LEGISLATIVE SESSION ASSEMBLED:

-THAT, At the next general election to be held in this state the secretary of state shall submit to the qualified voters of the state for their approval and ratification, or rejection, an amendment to Article II, section 42 of the Constitution of the state of Washington to read as follows:
+THAT, At the next general election to be held in this state the secretary of state shall submit to the qualified voters of the state for their approval and ratification, or rejection, an amendment to Article VII, section 2 and Article VIII, section 6 of the Constitution of the state of Washington to read as follows:

 BE IT FURTHER RESOLVED, That the secretary of state shall cause notice of this constitutional amendment to be published at least four times during the four weeks next preceding the election in every legal newspaper in the state.